INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

-Robbie Crane: That’s the interesting thing that you said right there, because Lizzy, obviously, was a band prior to Scott ever joining with Eric Bell and the band, and Phil is obviously Phil.
-Phil is the sound of Lizzy, but when Scott joined the band, him and Robbo were doing the band.
+Robbie Crane: That’s the interesting thing that you said right there, because Lizzy, obviously, was a band before Scott ever joining with Eric Bell and the band, and Phil is obviously Phil.
+Phil is Lizzy’s sound, but when Scott joined the band, he and Robbo were doing the band.
 It was a different band.
 It sounded different.
 Scott does have a special way he plays, a way he writes, and an influence he has.
-And again, people say in interviews, or reviews, or whatever about us that we sound “Lizzy-esque”.
+And again, people say in interviews, or reviews, or whatever about us that we sound “Lizzy-Esque.”
 That’s a massive compliment.
 It’s not intentional in any way.
 I mean, I’ve never been in a writing session or in a pre-production session or a recording session, where anyone’s ever said, “We got to sound like Lizzy,” or, “This should sound more Lizzy,” or, “That’s more Lizzy.”
 I’ve never heard that.

 Christian Martucci: When I was writing riffs and stuff, I never was like, “Okay, I guess, I better put my Thin Lizzy cap on now [laughter].”
 And it wasn’t like that at all.

 Robbie Crane: It’s just his natural instincts as to the way he plays.
 It has the ability to steer choral nuances or phrasing.
 It just comes off that way.
 Scott is a predominant writer.